 -Wood Paneling

-This ceiling will allow you to give a rustic touch to the ceiling without using real wood or placing it one by one as with the beadboard.
+This ceiling will allow you to give a rustic touch to the ceiling without using real wood or placing it one by one as with the eadboard.
 Flexible type panels also allow you to continue coating even on curved surfaces.
 The wood finish doesn’t imply a serious decrease in the height of the ceiling, and it combines with many themes.

 -Wood Planks